RPDJF/Goofyn/README.md

 npm start
 ```

+## Scripts 📜
+- ``firestore2mongo``: Migrate data from Firestore to MongoDB.
+To use this script, define `SCRIPT` env to firestore2mongo and bind firebase-key.json to /config folder.

+You can also use the `docker-compose.yml` file to run the bot with the script by uncommenting the script line.

 ## Make It Yours 🎨
 Tweak bot/command settings via ``.env`` file and ``/config`` folder for a personalized touch.